June in global missions history: It happened today!

 celebrate a family birthday.

-- June 19, 1859 -- Asbel Green Simonton, missionary to Brazil with the Presbyterian Board of
+- June 19, 1859 -- Ashbel Green Simonton, missionary to Brazil with the Presbyterian Board

-Foreign missions, sails from Baltimore on the merchant ship Banshee.
-He arrived in
+of Foreign missions, sailed from Baltimore on the merchant ship Banshee.
+He

-Rio de Janeiro on August 12.
-In November of 1864, Simonton took the lead in the establishment
+arrived in Rio de Janeiro on August 12.
+In November of 1864, Simonton took the lead in the

 - June 20, 1880 -- Death of Samuel R. Brown, the first American appointed missionary to